F. D. Maurice: Career and marriages

 For his first clerical assignment, Maurice served an assistant curacy in Bubbenhall in Warwickshire from 1834 until 1836.
-During his time in Bubbenhall, Maurice began writing on the topic of "moral and metaphysical philosophy".
+During his time in Bubbenhall, he began writing on the topic of "moral and metaphysical philosophy".
 Writing on this topic by "revision and expansion" continued the rest of his life until the publication of Moral and Metaphysical Philosophy, 2 vols in 1871–1872, the year of his death.
 Also, Maurice's novel Eustace Conway, begun c.
 1830, was published in 1834 and was praised by Samuel Taylor Coleridge.

 In 1836, he was appointed chaplain of Guy's Hospital where he took up residence and "lectured the students on moral philosophy".
 He continued this post until 1860.
 Maurice's public life began during his years at Guy's.

 In June 1837, Maurice met Anna Eleanor Barton, a daughter of General Charles Barton.
 They became engaged and were married on 7 October 1837.

 In 1838, the first edition of The Kingdom of Christ was published.
-It was "one of his most significant works."
+It was "one of his most significant works".
 A second enlarged edition was published in 1842 and a third edition in 1883.
 For Maurice the signs of this kingdom are "the sacraments of baptism and the eucharist, to which must be added the creeds, the liturgy, the episcopate, and the scriptures—in fact, all the marks of catholicity as exemplified in the Church of England."
 The book was met with criticism when published, a criticism "that lasted throughout Maurice's career."

 London

 Maurice served as editor of the Educational Magazine during its entire 1839–1841 existence.
-He argued that "the school system should not be transferred from the church to the state."
+He argued that "the school system should not be transferred from the church to the state".
 Maurice was elected professor of English literature and history at King's College, London, in 1840.
 When the college added a theological department in 1846, he became a professor there also.
 That same year Maurice was elected chaplain of Lincoln's Inn and resigned the chaplaincy at Guy's Hospital.

 In 1845, Maurice was made both the Boyle lecturer by the Archbishop of York's nomination and the Warburton lecturer by the Archbishop of Canterbury's nomination.
 He held these chairs until 1853.

 Maurice's wife, Anna, died on 25 March 1845, leaving two sons, one of whom was Frederick Maurice who wrote his father's biography.